SheffPlaysGames/wvw-skirmish-analysis/README.md

 - `README.md`: This file.
 - pyproject.toml: Python Poetry package requirements data ( https://python-poetry.org/docs/#installing-with-the-official-installer )

-If you don't want the code, and you just want the data, you can access the current version of the main .csv file here: https://mega.nz/folder/eJNmFYpR#ao9zp_t4Aek7v73xTFSQzA
+If you don't want the code, and you just want the data, you can access the current version of the main .csv and .json files here: https://mega.nz/folder/eJNmFYpR#ao9zp_t4Aek7v73xTFSQzA

 ## Features Engineered